mohammad-suliman/visualStudioAddon/readme.md

 *	fixes to the file / tools windows switcher  in older versions of visual studio
 *	quick info tool tips are now supported. the shortcut for invoking this tool tip is ctrl + k and then ctrl + i
 *	basic support for parameter info, use ctrl + shift + space to invoke this tool tip
-note: the tool tip is not presented in a  friendly way, more fixes are needed.
+*	error list navigation improvements:
-*	errors list now works with NVDA's commands for navigating tables: control + alt + left / right arrow. also, it is possible to directly access each column with control + alt + number, where number is the number of the column you wish to access. for example: to access the first column use control + alt + 1.
+*		errors list now works with NVDA's commands for navigating tables: control + alt + left / right arrow.
+*		it is possible to directly access each column with control + alt + number, where number is the number of the column you wish to access. for example: to access the first column use control + alt + 1.
-note: those commands might change in the near future if they founded to be problematic.
 *	NVDA now reports the current line when navigating the code with the debugger. (stepping in / over / out) with the corresponding keyboard commands.
-*	fixes for the menus: keyboard shortcuts are now reported for each menu item if available, availability of submenus is reported
+*	fixes for the menus:
+*		keyboard shortcuts are now reported for each menu item if available
+*		availability of submenus is reported
 *	tool box tool window improvements and fixes
 *	in windows forms designer, moving UI elements / resizing them with the keyboard is now reported
 *	using ctrl + f6 / ctrl + shift + f6 to switch between opened code editors is now reported